 Americans can use Plus500 once Plus500 officially launches its options and futures platform.
 Following the completed acquisition of Cunningham Commodities LLC in 2021, traders can expect Plus500 to hopefully launch in the US market in the coming year.
 There is no exact date for such official launch just yet.

 Plus500 is currently available in more than 60 countries.
 Some of these include Australia, where Plus500 is licensed by the Australian Securities & Investments Commission (ASIC).
 Other countries include Germany, Austria, Hungary, France, and Greece in Europe, as well as countries from other parts of the world like South Africa, Taiwan, Uruguay, and New Zealand.

 Where is Plus500 based?

 Plus500’s head office is based in Israel. although the company has offices worldwide.
-Plus500 also has subsidiary companies in UK, Cyprus, Australia, Israel, Seychelles, Singapore, and Bulgaria.
+Plus500 also has subsidiary companies in UK, Cyprus, Australia, Israel, Seychelles, and Singapore.
 Most recently the United States is also part of the list, as Cunningham Commodities LLC is a US-based company, now owned by Plus500.